MultiSafepay/docs/content/integrations/prestashop-1-6.md

 - Add extra option in the configuration to select the HTTP / HTTPS protocol to use for Offline Actions.
 - Added EPS.
 - Added Ferbuy.
-- Errors are now shown on the Prestashop storefront.
+- Errors are now shown on the PrestaShop storefront.

 **Fixes**
 - Multiple free shipping methods are now shown correctly instead of just one.